-On October 22, 2012, Orchid filed a Form S-11 Registration Statement with the Securities and Exchange Commission related to a proposed initial public offering of its common equity.
-The Registration Statement was declared effective on February 14, 2013 and Orchid closed on its initial public offering of common stock on February 20, 2013.
+On October 22, 2012, Orchid filed a Form S-11 Registration Statement with the Securities and Exchange Commission related to a proposed IPO of its common equity.
+The Registration Statement was declared effective on February 14, 2013 and Orchid closed on its IPO of common stock on February 20, 2013.
 Bimini Capital and Bimini Advisors acted as the sponsor of the offering by paying for the underwriting, legal and other costs associated with the offering.
-Included in other professional fees for the year ended December 31, 2012 are approximately \$0.2 million of expenses related to this public offering.
-During the year ended December 31, 2013, the Company incurred additional costs related to this offering of approximately \$3.0 million.
+During the year ended December 31, 2013, the Company incurred costs related to this offering of approximately \$3.0 million.
 On an economic basis, Bimini Capital and Bimini Advisors incurred these costs in anticipation of receiving fees from Orchid for acting as its manager as well as the ability to share certain overhead expenses.
 The economic benefit of the management fees and the expense reduction will be recorded to the extent they are realized over time.
-Although Bimini Capital believes it will ultimately recover the expenses associated with the Orchid public offering, the time frame for this recovery will extend into future periods and Bimini Capital's stockholders' equity and profitability will be negatively impacted in the near term.
+Bimini Capital believes it will recover, over time, the expenses associated with the Orchid public offering.

 To the extent Orchid is able to increase its capital base over time, Bimini Capital will benefit via increased management fees.
-The independent Board of Directors of Orchid has the ability to terminate the management agreement and thus end the ability of the Bimini Advisors and Bimini Capital to collect management fees and share overhead costs.
-However, if Orchid were to terminate the management agreement without cause, Orchid would be required to pay a termination fee to Bimini Advisors.
+Bimini Advisors will receive a monthly management fee in the amount of: